 There are plenty of other hockey variations, but these are the most popular.

 Needless to say, you should pick the right youth hockey stick for your hockey discipline.
 You can’t use an ice hockey stick for street hockey – the stick will quickly wear from contact with the ground.

 With that said, you could actually buy a cheap street or floor hockey stick just to let your kid practice off the ice too.

 Hockey sticks – no matter their type – are typically made of either wood or composite.

 Composite sticks are very common these days thanks to their lightness – they are often 2-3 times lighter than wood sticks.
-Composite sticks aren’t as durable as wood sticks, but they are preferred by many players because they allow for added maneuverability on the ice.
+Composite sticks aren’t as durable as wood sticks, but many players prefer them because they allow for added maneuverability on the ice.

 Wood sticks are falling out of favor due to their heavy weight, but they are still popular among some players thanks to their cheapness, arguably better feel, and durability.

 With that said, know that wood sticks also tend to become inconsistent over time due to wear.
 So in the long term, composite sticks are often a way better choice.